mahadyRayhan/Multi-label-Model-vs-Multi-output-model/README.md

   - Input: a rgb scale image (256x256x3)
   - Label: one hot array with length three (three different colors)

-<h3>Why we use Multi output model when Multi label model can perform the same task???</h3>
+### Why we use Multi output model when Multi label model can perform the same task???

 **The Ans is:**